 Don’t forget to filter the water from sediments and debris.

 15. Through Hydrogen Peroxide Purification

-Hydrogen Peroxide has the capacity to purify water like that of chlorine and bleach.
-You will have to treat the water with twice the amount than that of chlorine or bleach.
+Hydrogen Peroxide has the capacity to purify water like chlorine and bleach.
+You will have to treat the water with twice the amount of chlorine or bleach.

 What is Hydrogen Peroxide?
 A colorless liquid and a highly reactive chemical that contains hydrogen and oxygen.

 Shake or stir then let it sit for half an hour.
 There should be a slight peroxide odor after that.